 - The instructor is required to be available to assist participants with questions regarding course content during the course.
 If possible, the instructor also should be available before and after the course to answer any course- or designation-related questions.

-- The instructor must administer the test on-site over the last thirty (30) minutes of the course.
+- The instructor must administer the test on-site for in-person courses and online for virtual courses over the last thirty (30) minutes of the course.
 It is never, under any circumstance, acceptable for the instructor to give students any of the answers prior to the test or to review the test while students still have the test scantron in their possession.
-Instructors may share answers with students only after all test scantrons have been collected.
+Instructors may share answers with students for an in-person class only after all test scantrons have been collected.
+Due to the nature of online test taking and the ability for students to take the test for 24 hours, instructors may not share answers to the test with virtual course students.

 - After all evaluation and registration materials have been collected by the licensed organization’s contact and all students have left the classroom, the instructor may review the evaluations on-site.
 The evaluations must not be modified in any way or removed from the course materials for any reason.
 Tampering with the evaluations in any way may be grounds for immediate revocation of approved instructor status.